Ladia-m/Tic-Tac-Toe/README.md

 # Piskvorky
 This is my learning project.
-The goal is to create environment and AI for playing connect five.
+The goal is to create environment and AI for playing Piskvorky.

 needed modules for running:
 tk-inter: